 Partial Withdrawal: You may be able to withdraw some of the money from the annuity’s cash surrender value without ending the annuity.
 Most annuities with surrender charges let you take out a certain amount (usually up to 10%) each year without paying surrender charges on that amount.
 Check your contract and disclosure or prospectus.

-Living Benefits for Fixed Annuities: Some fixed annuities, especially fixed indexed annuities, offer a guaranteed living benefits rider, usually at an extra cost.
+Living Benefits for Fixed Annuities: Some fixed annuities, especially fixed indexed annuities, offer a guaranteed living withdrawal benefits rider, usually at an extra cost.
 A common type is called a guaranteed lifetime withdrawal benefit that guarantees to make income payments you can’t outlive.
 While you get payments, the money still in your annuity continues to earn interest.
-You can choose to stop and restart the payments or you might be able to take extra money from your annuity.
+You can choose to stop and restart the payments, or you might be able to take extra money from your annuity.
 Even if the payments reduce the annuity’s value to zero at some point, you’ll continue to get payments for the rest of your life.
 If you die while receiving payments, your survivors may get some or all of the money left in your annuity.

 HOW ANNUITIES ARE TAXED

-Federal law allows you to defer income taxes on annuity earnings.
+Federal law gives annuities special tax treatment, allowing you to defer income taxes on annuity earnings.
 That means you aren’t taxed on any interest or investment returns while your money is in the annuity.
 This isn’t the same as tax-free.
 You’ll pay ordinary income tax when you take a withdrawal, receive an income stream, or receive each annuity payment.
 When you die, your survivors will typically owe income taxes on any death benefit they receive from an annuity.

 There are other ways to save that offer tax advantages, including Individual Retirement Accounts (IRAs).
 You can buy an annuity to fund an IRA, but you also can fund your IRA other ways and get the same tax advantages.
 When you take a withdrawal or receive payments, you’ll pay ordinary income tax on all of the money you receive (not just the interest or the investment return).
 You also may have to pay a 10% tax penalty if you withdraw money before you’re age 59½.